nvietto/samplezoo/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-{samplezoo} is a package designed to simplify working with probability distributions, making it easier for users to teach and learn about statistical sampling and probability models.
+{samplezoo} is designed to simplify working with probability distributions, making it easier for users to teach and learn about statistical sampling and probability models.